 From the engineering standpoint it all makes sense.

-Because there is one company out there which decided to use a dual roller-bearing setup in their casters to accept both radial (when a user forces the office chair load from the sides pushing away from their desk) as well as thrust (when a user sits down in the chair).
+Because there is one company out there which decided to use a dual-ball-bearing (looks like 608 series bearings) setup in their casters to accept both radial (when a user forces the office chair load from the sides pushing away from their desk) as well as thrust (when a user sits down in the chair).
 To me this makes sense especially on carpets..
 Although ball-bearings are just Okay at handling thrust loads they are great are handling radial loads.
 Since the wheel is offset that means the bearing is accepting both thrust and radial loads.
-Like a skateboard, putting two bearings in can compensate and distribute any thrust load easily enough.
+Like a skateboard; Putting two bearings in can compensate and distribute any thrust load easily enough.
 These were a little more expensive then the Texas Rollers we purchased.
 But we’re hoping that we get what we are paying for on this!

 Customer reviews – Networking 101.